If you're 40, it's time to start mammograms, according to new guidelines

 "Believe it or not, there's never been a clinical trial in the U.S. that has compared annual to biannual with our current technology and treatments," Mangione says.
 "This is a big evidence gap."
 The task force also calls for more research to better understand whether people with dense breasts, which can make breast cancer more difficult to detect, could benefit from additional screening such as breast ultrasound or MRI.

 Several medical groups have breast cancer screening recommendations.
-The American College of Obstetricians and Gynecologists recommends that women at average risk of breast cancer should get a mammogram every other year, beginning at age 40.
+The American College of Obstetricians and Gynecologists recommends that women at average risk of breast cancer should get a mammogram every 1 to 2 years, beginning at age 40.
 So, the new draft recommendation from the U.S. Preventive Services Task Force brings the screening recommendations into alignment.

 "We're seeing a consensus," Mangione says, that starting at 40 and having mammograms every other year can be beneficial.